Fairtrade

 We are all involved in trade and often as buyers of products such as food, clothes and sports goods that come from developing countries.
 The way we trade can determine whether or not families in these countries have enough to eat and whether or not they can afford to send their children to school.

-Often, the producers of the goods we buy are paid less than a living wage and have to work in unsafe conditions without the entitlements that we in the UK would see as basic human rights.
+Often, the producers of the goods we buy are paid less than a living wage and have to work in unsafe conditions without the entitlements that we in the UK would see as basic human rights and may be struggling with changes to the climate.
 Fairtrade is a growing, international movement that ensures that producers in developing countries get a fair deal.
-This means: a fair price for their goods (one that covers the cost of production and provides a living income); a long-term relationship that provides real security; support to gain the knowledge and skills that they need to develop their businesses sustainably and increase sales.
+This means: a fair price for their goods (one that covers the cost of production and provides a living income); a long-term relationship that provides real security; support to gain the knowledge and skills that they need to develop, and adapt, for greater sustainably of the soil and their livelihoods.

-Fair Trade products come in all shapes and sizes, tea, coffee, hot chocolate, sugar, fruit juice, alcohol, fresh fruit, dried fruit, rice, pasta, nuts, jam, honey, snack bars, chocolate, sweets, cake, sports balls, crafts, jewellery, clothes, flowers, to name a few!
-(Take a look at our directory to see where you can find these products in Swansea.)
+Fair Trade products come in all shapes and sizes, tea, coffee, hot chocolate, sugar, fruit juice, alcohol, fresh fruit, dried fruit, rice, pasta, nuts, jam, honey, snack bars, chocolate, sweets, cake, sports balls, crafts, jewellery, clothes, flowers, to name a few.

 The Fairtrade Foundation licenses the FAIRTRADE Mark to products which meet internationally recognised standards.
-Sales of products carrying the FAIRTRADE Mark in 2004 topped £140m.
+Fairtrade sales in the UK in 2020 were £1,899 million (from the Ethical Markets report..
 Amongst the 20 countries across Europe, North America, Japan and Australia/New Zealand and Mexico that make up Fairtrade Labelling Organizations International (FLO), the UK has the largest Fairtrade market.

 We are all involved in trade and often as buyers of products such as food, clothes and sports goods that come from developing countries.
 The way we trade can determine whether or not families in these countries have enough to eat and whether or not they can afford to send their children to school.

-Often, the producers of the goods we buy are paid less than a living wage and have to work in unsafe conditions without the entitlements that we in the UK would see as basic human rights.
+Often, the producers of the goods we buy are paid less than a living wage and have to work in unsafe conditions without the entitlements that we in the UK would see as basic human rights and may be struggling with changes to the climate.
 Fairtrade is a growing, international movement that ensures that producers in developing countries get a fair deal.
-This means: a fair price for their goods (one that covers the cost of production and provides a living income); a long-term relationship that provides real security; support to gain the knowledge and skills that they need to develop their businesses sustainably and increase sales.
+This means: a fair price for their goods (one that covers the cost of production and provides a living income); a long-term relationship that provides real security; support to gain the knowledge and skills that they need to develop, and adapt, for greater sustainably of the soil and their livelihoods.

-Fair Trade products come in all shapes and sizes, tea, coffee, hot chocolate, sugar, fruit juice, alcohol, fresh fruit, dried fruit, rice, pasta, nuts, jam, honey, snack bars, chocolate, sweets, cake, sports balls, crafts, jewellery, clothes, flowers, to name a few!
-(Take a look at our directory to see where you can find these products in Swansea.)
+Fair Trade products come in all shapes and sizes, tea, coffee, hot chocolate, sugar, fruit juice, alcohol, fresh fruit, dried fruit, rice, pasta, nuts, jam, honey, snack bars, chocolate, sweets, cake, sports balls, crafts, jewellery, clothes, flowers, to name a few.

 The Fairtrade Foundation licenses the FAIRTRADE Mark to products which meet internationally recognised standards.
-Sales of products carrying the FAIRTRADE Mark in 2004 topped £140m.
+Fairtrade sales in the UK in 2020 were £1,899 million (from the Ethical Markets report..
 Amongst the 20 countries across Europe, North America, Japan and Australia/New Zealand and Mexico that make up Fairtrade Labelling Organizations International (FLO), the UK has the largest Fairtrade market.

 Go Fairtrade